butzee/Wildfire_Visualization_and_HCI/README.md

 If you find the installation process cumbersome and just want to quickly explore the application and its functions, you can skip the installation steps and directly jump to the [Application Usage Guide](#application-usage-guide).
 This guide will provide detailed instructions on how to use the application and its various features.

-The icon used is from [Fire icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/fire).

 ## Installation and Running Guide

 ### NodeJs Installation